Radi85/Comment/docs/source/styling.rst

 BS classes, pagination and some other template values can be now customized from within your templates directory as follows:

-    1. Create ``comment`` folder inside your templates directory.
+    1. Create ``comment`` folder inside templates directory.

-    2. Create new template file ``.html`` with the same name of the default template you wish to override and put it in the right directory.
+    2. Create a new template file ``.html`` give it the same name of the default template needs to be overridden and put it in the right directory.

     **Templates tree:**